Prag8855/aab/content/guides/website-compliance-germany.md

 The AGB is required by [§ 312d BGB](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1086) if you have customers.

-### To-do list
+### Terms and conditions checklist

-- Add a terms and conditions page to your website.
+- [ ] Add a terms and conditions page to your website.
 There are many AGB generators and templates online.
 Most of them are in German.
+- [ ] Add a link to your terms an conditions to your website's footer.

 ## Creative Commons images